oderoi/ellipse/README.md

 </p> -->

 <p>
-NanoTorch is a lightweight, minimalistic deep learning library written in pure       C, designed to bring essential neural network functionalities to low-resource environments.
-Inspired by projects like tinygrad, NanoTorch aims to provide a foundational toolkit for machine learning enthusiasts, embedded developers, and researchers who want to experiment with deep learning concepts in an efficient, resource-conscious manner.
+Nano is a lightweight, minimalistic high-performance numerical computing library for deep learning written in pure C, designed to bring essential neural network functionalities to low-resource environments.
+Inspired by projects like tinygrad, Nano aims to provide a foundational toolkit for machine learning enthusiasts, embedded developers, and researchers who want to experiment with deep learning concepts in an efficient, resource-conscious manner.
 </p>

 #### Key Features

--	Lightweight Design: Focused on simplicity, NanoTorch provides core deep learning operations without heavy dependencies.
+-  Lightweight Design: Focused on simplicity, Nano provides core deep learning operations without heavy dependencies.
 -  Pure C Implementation: Built entirely in C, NanoTorch is designed to be portable and optimized for low-level manipulation.
 -  Gradient Calculation: Includes basic automatic differentiation to support backpropagation for training models.
 -  Flexible Tensor Operations: Supports fundamental tensor operations required for deep learning.
 -  Modular Architecture: Easy to extend or modify, allowing you to explore and experiment with new layers, optimizers, and more.

 #### Who is This For?

 NanoTorch is perfect for those looking to:
 -  Understand the inner workings of a deep learning library from the ground up.
 -  Run simple neural networks in resource-limited environments.
 -  Prototype and test custom ML operations in C.

 #### Getting Started